 Rangemaster Quadrant Contemporary TQC1BF Tap Valve

-When your Tap was first produced the manufacturer used a valve which had 2 flat sides on the nut (3308R).
-This Valve has been discontinued and the manufacturer now uses a very similar valve with a six sided nut, 3794R.
-The Hot and Cold Valve are not interchangeable as the Hot opens clockwise and the Cold opens anti-clockwise.
+Check which Valve is in your own tap before removing.You need to use the correct sized tool or socket as otherwise you might damage the shape of the valve in your tap and be unable then to remove it (you might round the edges if using wrong tool and render it impossible to grip then with the correct tool).
+When your Tap was first produced the manufacturer used a valve which had 2 flat sides on the nut (SP3308 (aka 3308R).
+This Valve has been discontinued and the manufacturer now uses a very similar valve with a six sided nut, SP3794 (aka 3794R).
+The Hot and Cold Valve are not interchangeable: The Hot opens clockwise and the Cold opens anti-clockwise.

 Recently we have noticed that the new valve is a little stiffer to push the handle onto.
 We have reported this back to the manufacturer but they assure us that there have been no changes of any consequence and it is just to do with the tolerance on the machining of the valves.
 If this does occur we would simply recommend ensuring that your own handle is clear inside of any residual debris and that you push the handle on and off the new valve a few times to loosen the splines slightly.
 You won’t damage your handle.
 Tightening your valve: We would also recommend that you do NOT overtighten this valve.
 As a rule of thumb, tighten as far as physically possible by hand, and then tighten 1/4 turn with an adjustable spanner.